k8sgpt-ai/docs/docs/getting-started/getting-started.md

 ### Setting up a Kubernetes cluster

-To give 'k8sgpt` a try, set up a basic KinD Kubernetes cluster if you are not connected to any other cluster.
+To give 'k8sgpt` a try, set up a basic "Kubernetes in Docker" like KinD or Minikube (if you are not connected to any other cluster).
 Please only use K8sGPT on environments XXX

-The [KinD documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) provides several installation options to set up a local cluster with two commands.
+- The [KinD documentation](https://kind.sigs.k8s.io/docs/user/quick-start/) provides several installation options to set up a local cluster with two commands.

+- The [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/) covers different Operative Systems and Architectures to set up a local Kubernetes cluster running on a Container or Virtual Machine.

 ## Using K8sGPT